-Some of the nutrients in the food we eat, specifically enzymes, are severely reduced or eliminated by cooking.
+Some of the nutrients in the food we eat, specifically vitamin C and enzymes, are severely reduced or eliminated by cooking.
 For instance broccoli has been proven to be a very effective anti-cancer food.
 It has a very high value raw but cooking broccoli destroys 90+ percent of anti-cancer compound sulforaphane.
 More here

 Cooking improves digestibility -- whoops